F.C. Isle of Man: History

 In August 2019, F.C.
 Isle of Man confirmed their intentions to enter a team into the English football league system at step six of non-league.
 On 8 October 2019, the club announced it had become affiliated with the Isle of Man Football Association, following the backing of clubs in the Manx football system.
 However, there was opposition to the move from some local clubs and supporters over F.C.
 Isle of Man cherry-picking the best players from teams around the island and other clubs losing out on potential spectators.
 To ease this concern, F.C.
-Isle of Man kicks off its games in the later time slot of 18:30 to avoid any potential clash with the local league, which consists of 26 teams.
+Isle of Man kicks off its games at 18:30 to avoid any potential fixture clashes with the local league, which consists of 26 clubs, with 49 teams between them.

 On 18 February 2020, St Georges manager Chris Bass was announced as the club's first manager.
 On 7 November 2022, following a run of mixed results, an announcement was made that the club and Bass had parted company with Director of Football Paul Jones taking over from Bass until the end of the season.
+The beginning of the 2025-26 season saw the club endure a poor start to the campaign, and it was announced on September 23, 2025, that Paul Jones had relinquished his managerial role at the club.